imachaj/bcog200/README.md

 ## Test method description

+**TO RUN THE GAME**
+Navigate to main_emo_girl.py and make sure the assets are saved in another folder, in the same main directory.
+Run the .py file, and a screen should pop up.
+To locate the buttons, you must full screen the game.

 ### Button Interactions
  -We tested all four buttons (Change Hair, Change Top, Change Bottom, Change Accessory) to make sure they cycle through the correct options and update the canvas.<br>
  -Verified that the old item disappears when a new one is added (e.g., old hair is removed before the new one is placed).<br>